Admitted Students Information Hub

 Please note you will not see a "balance due" in your Applicant Center.
 Refer to your

 Offer of Admission for your deposit information.
 You can pay your deposit via eCheck,

 wire transfer, or money order.
 Pepperdine University is not able to accept credit

 Once you have completed the payment and attend Pepperdine, your seat deposit(s) will be applied to your first-semester tuition.
-If you have any questions please contact the Office of Admissions
+Please contact the Office of Admissions with any questions.

 Current News from Malibu